sap-tutorials/developer-advocates/tutorials/devtoberfest2025-cap-week3-session-validation/devtoberfest2025-cap-week3-session-validation.md

 For more info on Devtoberfest, see our [Devtoberfest group page](https://community.sap.com/t5/devtoberfest/gh-p/Devtoberfest).

-The question for 17th October 2025 will be published after all sessions for the day have concluded.
+The questions for 17th October 2025 will be published after all sessions for the day have concluded.

 Thank you, and please stay tuned.